Heidelberg: Tourist roads

 Heidelberg is located on four tourist roads: Bergstraße, Bertha Benz Memorial Route, Castle Road, and Straße der Demokratie (Road of Democracy).

 Railways

 Heidelberg Central Station (Hauptbahnhof) is on the Rhine Valley Railway and is served by Intercity-Express, Euro City trains.
 This station is served by the RheinNeckar S-Bahn.
 There is also a station for intercity bus services outside the central station.

 Public transport

 The main transport hub of Heidelberg is the Bismarckplatz.
 Several main thoroughfares of the city intersect here and one of the longest pedestrian streets in Europe, the Hauptstraße (main street) runs from here through the entire old town of Heidelberg.
 Heidelberg Central Station was nearby for many years, which was a combined terminal and through station.
-In 1955, it was moved about 1.5 km further to the west, which removed the necessity for trains continuing to the south or from the south to the north to reverse.
+In 1955, it was moved about 1.5 km further to the west, which removed the necessity for trains continuing north or south to reverse.
 The new central station became the second major transport hub of Heidelberg.